 \section{Introduction}

-Extracting the response function of a neutron star is of significant scientific importance because it teaches us about its internal dynamics \cite{Flanagan:2007ix}.
-However, covariantizing this problem presents theoretical challenges \cite{Poisson:2023xsr}.
-In this work, we show how effective field theory techniques can be used to overcome these challenges, by working with the conservative barotropic perfect fluid effective theory \cite{Dubovsky:2005xd,Dubovsky:2011sj} in a curved background \cite{Delacretaz:2014oxa}, and matching it to a worldline effective theory \cite{Goldberger:2004jt,Goldberger:2005cd}, hence assuming a hierarchy of scales as shown in Fig. \ref{fig:wide}.
+Extracting the response function of a neutron star is of significant scientific importance because it probes the star's internal dynamics \cite{Flanagan:2007ix}.
+However, formulating this problem covariantly presents theoretical challenges \cite{Poisson:2023xsr}.
+In this work, we show how effective field theory techniques provide a systematic way to address these challenges.
+We work with the conservative perfect-fluid effective theory \cite{Dubovsky:2005xd,Dubovsky:2011sj} in a curved background \cite{Delacretaz:2014oxa} and match it to a worldline effective theory \cite{Goldberger:2004jt,Goldberger:2005cd}, assuming the hierarchy of scales shown in Fig.~\ref{fig:wide}.

-Within linearized general relativity, the neutron-star response in the adiabatic limit is encoded in relativistic tidal deformabilities \cite{Hinderer:2007mb,Damour:2009vw,Binnington:2009bb}, with recent progress beyond linear response \cite{Pani:2025qxs}, while dynamical tides have been treated in a mode-less formulation \cite{Poisson:2023xsr}.
-Relativistic stellar perturbation theory provides the normal-mode spectrum \cite{Lindblom:1983ps,Kokkotas:1999bd}, and explicit mode-sum response formulations have been developed most systematically in Newtonian gravity \cite{Lai:1993di,Chakrabarti:2013xza,Pnigouras:2022zpx}.
-The present work derives a covariant spectral representation of the linear dynamical response from the bulk perfect-fluid effective action and matches to a worldline description, yielding analytic frequency-dependent tidal deformabilities in terms of mode frequencies, normalizations, and overlap integrals.

-The fluid degrees of freedom are the comoving coordinates of the fluid elements $\phi^I$ in the internal space.
-To build an action in curved space-time, the background vierbein, which mixes internal and space-time indices, is used to build invariant operators.
-Expanding around the equilibrium state of the fluid, we obtain the linear effective action for the fluid perturbation in a curved background coupled to a dynamical metric perturbation.
-We split the gravitational perturbation into the part generated by the external source and the one induced by the fluid displacement.
-Integrating out the induced part, the fluid perturbations behave as a driven gapped system.

-To integrate out the spatial dependence of the fluid perturbation, we introduce a relativistic inner product under which the linearized fluid operator $\mathcal{O}_{IJ}$ is self-adjoint and admits a complete eigenmode basis.
-We then define the driving force that determines the overlap integrals with the external field.
-We integrate out the external perturbation and match to a worldline action to extract the general relativistic response function.
-Our approach follows earlier mode-sum methods~ \cite{Chakrabarti:2013xza, Poisson:2023xsr}.